sunomura/commercialization-public/customize/desktop/customize-cosa.md

         </Replace>
   ```

-2. Create a provisioning package that includes the answer file.
-For more information, see [To build a provisioning package](https://msdn.microsoft.com/en-us/library/windows/hardware/dn916115(v=vs.85).aspx#to_build_a_provisioning_package).
+4. Create a provisioning package that includes the answer file.
+For more information, see [To build a provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-command-line#to_build_a_provisioning_package).

-3. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.
+5. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.

-4. Perform necessary tests for validation.
+6. Perform necessary tests for validation.

-> [!Note]
-> The settings included in a Replace element are applied instead of the original COSA settings.
-If no settings are specified, the operation becomes a Removal.